mrismanaziz/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.